sbehling/Migrate-to-ArcGIS-Pro/README.md

-# Migrate to ArcGIS Pro Workshop
+# Transition to ArcGIS Pro Workshop
 ## May 20-21, Through [Zoom](https://blm.zoomgov.com/j/1604904934?pwd=ZDFaZUJkdHNsSGlZZ2lpTW9UZC8xdz09)

 Welcome to the repository for the Migrate to ArcGIS Pro Workshop!
 All instructions will be virtually delivered through Zoom.